wp-plugins/catalog/readme.txt

 * Search products by name and category name on the catalog.
 * Possibility of adding multiple images for each product.
 * Choose how the products are organized on the catalog: Cells1, List, Cells2, Wide Cells, Thumbnails, Cells3 or Single Product.
+* Filtering opportunity in the front end when selecting a specific category or subcategory.
 * Customize the product cell layout on the main page of the catalog and the product page separately. (commercial version)
 * Enable/disable product ratings and customer reviews for the products on the catalog.(commercial version)
 * Choose the background colors of practically all the fields of the catalog item cell.(commercial version)